-As indicated in Family Obligations, a family is required to report all changes in income and family composition to the Authority.
-All changes must be reported in writing within 14 calendar days.
+As indicated in Family Obligations, a family is required to report all changes in income and family composition to HAGC.
+All changes must be reported in writing within fourteen (14) calendar days.
 An interim reexamination will be performed for participant families when there is a change in family composition or the family's anticipated annual income is believed to have decreased or increased.
 The examination will occur within a reasonable time.
 The family has an obligation to supply all the documents requested to complete the interim.
-Failure to supply the requested documents will result in adverse action against the family as deemed appropriate or inability of the Authority to complete the interim.
-If the tenant rent or family rent decreases, the effective date the HAP will be adjusted will be the 1st of the month succeeding the completed interim reexamination.
-If tenant rent or family rent to owner increases, the effective date will be the 1st of the month after the family has received 30 calendar days notice of such increase.
-The Authority may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.
-At the Executive Director's discretion, the Authority reserves the right to not perform an interim recertification from the point of voucher issuance until after 6 months of an assisted family's contract.
+Failure to supply the requested documents will result in adverse action against the family as deemed appropriate or inability of HAGC to complete the interim.
+If the tenant rent or family rent decreases, the effective date the housing assistance payment will be adjusted will be the first (1st) of the month succeeding the completed interim reexamination.
+If tenant rent or family rent to owner increases, the effective date will be the first (1st) of the month after the family has received thirty (30) calendar days' notice of such increase.
+HAGC may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.
+At the Executive Director's discretion, HAGC reserves the right to not perform an interim recertification from the point of voucher issuance until after six (6) months of an assisted family's contract.
 An interim reexamination will not occur when the family reports a loss of welfare benefits due to fraud or a failure to participate in self-sufficiency or work activity.
-In the event a family experiences a temporary decrease in income, the Authority will perform an interim reexamination based on the current circumstance, which may temporarily reduce the tenant's share.
+In the event a family experiences a temporary decrease in income, HAGC will perform an interim reexamination based on the current circumstance, which may temporarily reduce the tenant's share.
 When the income of the family stabilizes, another interim reexamination will be performed to adjust the tenant's share accordingly.
-See the Authority's Policy for Zero Income Families.
+See HAGC's Zero Income Families Policy.